 - Is it an essential activity of the business?
 A key result area has an important output that has a positive effect on the KPI’s.

 The 3 Main Problems with KRAs

 - Blurred measures – Trying to combine two measures into one ultimately makes the measure immeasurable.
 Better to choose fewer KRAs and measure them effectively than choose more and measure them badly.
-Like Jack Black, the motivational guru and founder of Mindstore said about goal setting, ‘Choose a few and the rest will come anyway’.
+Like Jack Black, the motivational expert and founder of Mindstore said about goal setting, ‘Choose a few and the rest will come anyway’.
 KRAs are the same.

 - SMART – Everyone seems to understand it on an intellectual level.
 Yet applying it is more challenging.
 Particularly measurable.
 Measuring a KRA properly means that there is no ambiguity about whether it was achieved or not.
 It is black and white.

 - Pairing-up – KRAs come in pairs; The measure and the target.
 If you write the measure correctly the target is normally very simple.
 For example, ‘Measure: The percentage of category opportunities landed per quarter, Target: 1′.

 If you would like some help discussing identifying KRAs for your team please Contact Us and we’ll happily share some of our expertise without charge to help you.